erikjohnston/rust-nom-http/README.md

   - [ ] Proper error handling
   - [ ] Allow parser to be reused
 - [ ] Ability to pause parser
-- [ ] Ability to consume, but disgard, the rest of the HTTP Message
+- [ ] Ability to consume, but discard, the rest of the HTTP Message